 “The first question reads; bla – bla – bla and the answer is ‘C’.”

 Immediately several hands shot up and the game was on.
 Of course, they were my most outspoken and extroverted students.
 I parleyed their arguments against almost every question.
-With each challenge I welcomed, more students were drawn into the melee.
+With each challenge, more students were drawn into the melee.
 We quickly found ourselves laughing at some of the challenges.
 Some were so clever that I joined the class corporate response of “oooohhhh – sneaky….”.

 My wording was questioned, my commas were attacked, my grammar was abused, my logic was spindled and my air-tight conclusions were breached.
 If a student thought my lecture notes or the textbook said something different than my exam, the class cheered their prosecutor on to any possible victory as the references were sought out and quoted for all to consider.
 I also had to beat down many wild Hail Mary attempts to unseat a query.
 I told more than one student that they had missed their calling and it was not too late for them to become an attorney.